U.S. Route 23: Kentucky

 US 23 is known as the "Country Music Highway" as it enters Kentucky from Virginia after crossing Pound Gap near Whitesburg.
 Loretta Lynn, Dwight Yoakam, Billy Ray Cyrus, Patty Loveless, Crystal Gayle, Chris Stapleton, Hylo Brown, and more are all noted along US 23's path through Kentucky.
 US 23 combines with US 119 near Pikeville and continues northward.
 Just south of Pikeville, it joins US 460 and Kentucky Route 80 (KY 80).
 It then passes through the Pikeville Cut-Through and US 119 diverges from the route near Coal Run Village.
 KY 80 splits to the south from US 23 near Prestonsburg, and US 460 splits to the west in Paintsville.
 US 23 then passes through the outer edge of Louisa and intersects I-64 in Catlettsburg.
 The highway also begins to run concurrently with US 60 from Catlettsburg to Ashland.

 In Ashland, US 23 follows Winchester Avenue and then Greenup Avenue through downtown.
 Winchester Avenue continues north from 33rd Street as US 23 Business (US 23 Bus.) until rejoining US 23 at 6th Street.
 From here, US 23 passes the Ashland Town Center Mall and the Melody Mountain shopping district before exiting the city limits.
 Continuing north near Bellefonte, the highway passes AK Steel's Ashland Works then enters Greenup County.
 It passes several shopping centers and downtown Russell and then briefly enters Flatwoods before entering Raceland along the southern banks of the Ohio River.
 After passing through the cities of Wurtland, Greenup, and South Shore, the highway crosses the Ohio River at South Portsmouth and enters Ohio at Portsmouth.

-Since 1999, the entire Kentucky portion is a four-lane divided highway; in some of the larger cities, there are additional traffic lanes present in both directions.
+Since 1999, the entire Kentucky portion is a four-lane highway; in some of the larger cities, there are additional traffic lanes present in both directions.
 In northeastern Kentucky, from the I-64 junction north into Ohio, some sections are four-lanes undivided, with a double yellow line instead of a median.
 These are the oldest four-lane sections of US 23 in Kentucky which were upgraded in 1950s and 1960s before divided highways became the design standard.
 They can be found on US 23 in the cities of Catlettsburg, Ashland, and Russell.